 - You will have periods of no occupancy.
 Rental rates for short-lets are higher than long-term lets.
 Making quick profit blinds people.
 They forget that many properties remain empty for much longer than expected.

-Is it worth renting out a property on Airbnb?
+Is it worth renting out your property on Airbnb?

-From past experience, I think it’s only worth renting out a property on Airbnb, if you do it yourself – without a property manager – as discussed in my previous post.
+From past experience, I think it’s only worth renting out your property on Airbnb, if you do it yourself – without a property manager – as discussed in my previous post.

 A property manager charges a standard management fee, as well as additional fees for cleaning and preparing your property after each guest leaves.
 The fees will eliminate your profit if the let is only for a few days.

 However, despite the risks, if you want to rent your property on Airbnb, go for it.
 Everyone will have a different experience depending on the type of their property and its location.
-So, unless you try Airbnb, you’ll never know if it’s a good tactic to increase your rental income.
+So, unless you try it for yourself, you’ll never know if it’s a good tactic to increase your rental income.

 So, is it a good idea to rent out a property on Airbnb?